|Founded||Founded in 1972 by Sugar Bear in or near Logan Square|

 |Symbols||Insane Diamond, A, Three Dots, and O|

-The Story of Insane La Orquestra Albany starts out about 1969 or 1970 when a bunch of kids that went to Darwin Elementary School at 3116 W Belden Ave (Belden and Albany) joined the Latin Kings street gang then started their own Salsa band “La Orquestra Albanies.”
+The Story of Insane La Orquestra Albany starts out about 1969 when a bunch of kids that went to Darwin Elementary School at 3116 W Belden Ave (Belden and Albany) joined the Latin Kings street gang then started their own Salsa band “La Orquestra Albanies.”
 Orquestra is Spanish for Orchestra and we all know what Orchestra means, and if you do not you need to pick up a dictionary.
 The name “La Orquestra Albanies” basically says “The Orchestra of Albany Street.”
-In 1971 these Junior High aged kids decided that they loved La Orquestra Albanies more than they loved the Latin King nation so they left the gang and turned La Orquestra Albanies into their own gang that was led and created by “Sugar Bear.”
+In 1972 these now high school aged kids decided that they loved La Orquestra Albanies more than they loved the Latin King nation so they left the gang and turned La Orquestra Albanies into their own club that was led and created by “Sugar Bear.”
 Orquestra Albany had no beef with Latin Kings after this creation, they wanted to keep the relationship smooth and, in turn, they would back up Latin Kings if needed.
 Being in Logan Square and being near Palmer Square Park made the OAs the target of the Gaylords street gang which was an all white organization that was trying to keep Puerto Ricans out of the neighborhood.
 After school the OA kids would hang out on the corner of Albany and Belden that they called “Darwin City.”

 By 1974, the OAs had grown into high school age and began recruiting younger kids from Darwin Elementary that they began calling “Future Orquestra Albanies.”
 These kids were placed on the corner of Fullerton and Kedzie while the original senior members hung out at Armitage and Kedzie which was also a big time Latin King section.
 Another group of senior OAs hung out a block away from the other seniors at Kedzie and Mclean which was known as “Maniac Senior Orquestra Albanies.”
 These OAs went by “Maniac” because of their tight relation with the Maniac Latin Disciples.
 These OAs also shared their territory with the Chicago Player Gangsters.